Jump Ahead To

 Peapod offers only attended delivery.
 Their drivers have always been professional and will carry your groceries to the kitchen for you.
+This is great if you aren’t able to carry them yourself.
 The items are stored in air-conditioned trucks.
 The driver packs your items from the truck into bags upon arrival at your house so items being poorly packed has never really been an issue.

 Instacart has personal shoppers go to the store to do your shopping and then deliver them to your home.
 There is no special packaging but it is no different than if you were to shop at the store and then drive it home.

 It’s sometimes difficult to find where to go for assistance with Amazon Fresh.
-In the last few months, they have sent post-delivery emails asking you to rate the service.
-From there you can easily contact them.
+However, they always send post-delivery emails asking you to rate the service which, from there you can easily contact them.
 Amazon states that replies will be within 12-24 hours.
 In my experience, it’s within a few hours and all issues have been rectified reasonably.

 Over the years, I have called Peapod multiple times for a few missed items (this was mostly before they created fulfillment centers).
 Customer service calls were answered promptly and I was never left on hold for more than 2 minutes.
 The agent on the phone offered to have the items delivered the next day or refund the amount.
 Refunds were promptly credited, too.

 Instacart touts 24-hour customer service with all information easily accessible through the “Help” section of their website.
 I have not had to contact Customer Service because a majority of issues, were dealt with by the

 Amazon Fresh has more availability of items, is slightly cheaper overall and offers unattended delivery which makes it my go-to delivery service.
 If you like the idea of interfacing with a driver, Peapod is a great choice that offers a simpler app and better Customer Service.
 Instacart’s pricing and the constant texts from the shopper made it difficult for me to recommend.
 Regardless of which service you choose, be sure to check out some tips for online grocery shopping.